thebaldgeek/thebaldgeek.github.io/C-Band.md

 Navigation: [home](README.md)

 C-Band is the most difficult aspect of setting up and running a full satcom ground station, but because of this and the rich data it can provide, if you have the space, time and patience its probably the most rewarding of all the AERO frequencies that are in use.
-I have seen many examples where having both C and L band data from the same Inmarsat has proven very effective, to the point of exciting, to see both sides of the avionics or aircrew / dispatch is just thrilling when it all comes together and works seamlessly.
+I have seen many examples where having both C and L band data from the same Inmarsat has proven very effective.

 Here is a random screen shot of the aircraft that my dish can pick up over the course of a day - you get an ebb and flow in the traffic you will see depending on the time of day and year.
 The mix of military vs civil will also change just like it does with ADSB.